openstack-archive/tripleo-image-elements/elements/haproxy/README.md

 * haproxy.service_maxconn: A limit on the number of the number of concurrent connections that are allowed to each proxied service.
 This is a default value that can be overridden in an individual haproxy.service section.
+* haproxy.timeout.http-request: Set the maximum default allowed time to wait for a complete HTTP request.
+* haproxy.timeout.queue: Set the maximum default time to wait in the queue for a connection slot to be free.
+* haproxy.timeout.connect: Set the maximum default time to wait for a connection attempt to a server to succeed.
+* haproxy.timeout.client: Set the maximum default inactivity time on the client side.
+* haproxy.timeout.server: Set the maximum default inactivity time on the server side.
+* haproxy.timeout.check: Set additional check timeout, but only after a connection has been already established.

 Each haproxy.services can define the following sub-properties